gasperlevpuscek/java-bezier/README.md

 ## Rendering methods

 ### SVG
-Bezier curves defined with SVG path elements.
+Curves defined with SVG path elements.
 Scalable and precise.

 ### Canvas
 Programmatic drawing with the HTML Canvas API for dynamic rendering.